 Fungus Gnats— Fungus gnats are mosquito-like flies that are attracted to moist soil.
 Additionally, they can cause severe damage to your plants.

 Though they seem like a less serious pest and more of a nuisance, gnats reproduce very quickly, which leads to an overpopulation of gnats in swarms and create problems for homeowners and residents.

 Gnat Prevention & Treatment:

 The first sign of a gnat infestation is usually spotting the population of tiny flying pests.
-However, with thousands of species, gnats are not easy identifiable.
+However, with thousands of species, gnats are not easily identifiable.
 It is best to contact your pest control specialist to positively identify the insects and properly treat the entire gnat infestation, including the larvae.
 Contact Lookout Pest Control, formerly Any Pest Inc., for professional gnat control and treatment today!